Orbital exponential sums for prehomogeneous vector spaces: Introduction

 As an interesting application (\cite[Corollary 1.3]{FK}), they prove that there are infinitely many primes $p \equiv 1 \pmod 4$ for which $p + 4$ is squarefree and not the discriminant of a cubic field.

-\item Denef and Gyoja \cite{DG} studied the sum \eqref{eqn:ft_intro}, in the non-$G$-invariant case defined by $\Phi(v) = \chi(\Disc(v))$, where $\chi$ is a nontrivial Dirichlet character modulo $p$, so that $\Phi$ is relatively invariant and supported on the nonsingular orbits.
-In this setting, Denef and Gyoja proved that the Fourier transform of $\Phi(v)$ is equal to $\chi^{-1}(\Disc(v))$ times a factor independent of $v$.
+\item Denef and Gyoja \cite{DG} studied the sum \eqref{eqn:ft_intro}, in the not necessarily $G$-invariant case defined by $\Phi(x) = \chi(\Disc(x))$, where $\chi$ is a nontrivial Dirichlet character modulo $p$, so that $\Phi$ is relatively invariant and supported on the nonsingular orbits.
+In this setting, Denef and Gyoja proved that the Fourier transform of $\Phi(x)$ is equal to $\chi^{-1}(\Disc(x))$ times a factor independent of $x$.
 Their result has a shape reminiscent to that of Sato's \cite{sato} fundamental theorem of prehomogeneous vector spaces (over $\C$).

 In some cases where $\chi$ is of small order their result excludes singular $v$, depending on the Sato-Bernstein polynomial of $(G, V)$.
 When the quadratic character does define a $G$-invariant function we can recover these cases of their results.
-The case $\Sym^2(2)$ is particularly interesting, as Denef-Gyoja does not guarantee that $\widehat{\Phi}(v) = 0$ for singular $v$.
-Indeed, in Remark \ref{rem:sym22} we compute that this is not true (and in fact $2 \otimes \Sym^2(2)$ provides another such example). \end{enumerate}
+The case $\Sym^2(2)$ is particularly interesting, as Denef-Gyoja does not imply that $\widehat{\Phi}(x) = 0$ for singular $x$.
+Indeed, as they discuss in \cite[Remark 5.2.3.3]{DG}, Parseval's formula determines whether or not $\widehat{\Phi}$ vanishes on the singular set, and in Remark \ref{rem:sym22} we give an alternate proof that it does not.
+Moreover, $2 \otimes \Sym^2(2)$ provides another such example.